wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-exchange-online-protection/includes/4-explore-anti-spoofing-exchange-online-protection.md

 To help mailing list messages pass anti-spoofing checks, complete the following steps based on who controls the mailing list:

- -  **Your organization owns the mailing list**:C<br>
+ -  **Your organization owns the mailing list**:C

      -  Check the FAQ at DMARC.org: [I operate a mailing list and I want to interoperate with DMARC, what should I do?](https://dmarc.org/wiki/FAQ#I_operate_a_mailing_list_and_I_want_to_interoperate_with_DMARC.2C_what_should_I_do.3F?azure-portal=true)
-     -  Read the instructions at this blog post: [A tip for mailing list operators to interoperate with DMARC to avoid failures](/archive/blogs/tzink/a-tip-for-mailing-list-operators-to-interoperate-with-dmarc-to-avoid-failures?azure-portal=true).<br>
+     -  Read the instructions at this blog post: [A tip for mailing list operators to interoperate with DMARC to avoid failures](/archive/blogs/tzink/a-tip-for-mailing-list-operators-to-interoperate-with-dmarc-to-avoid-failures?azure-portal=true).
      -  Consider installing updates on your mailing list server to support Authenticated Received Chain (ARC).
 See [ARC Specification for Email](http://arc-spec.org?azure-portal=true).
  -  **Your organization doesn't own the mailing** **list**: